levand/domina/readme.md

 There are several ways to de-register an event handler.

-If you have they key returned by the registration function, you can de-register the handler by calling the `unlisten-by-key!` function, passing it the key as a single argument.
+If you have the key returned by the registration function, you can de-register the handler by calling the `unlisten-by-key!` function, passing it the key as a single argument.

 If you do not have the key in hand, you can remove all listeners from a node (or set of nodes) using the `unlisten!` function.
 It takes a DomContent, and an optional event type.
 If the event type is specified, it will only de-register handlers for that type, otherwise it will de-register everything from the specified node.